-Ema is a London based artist, a co-founder of RoboFold, Studio 106 and Platform 1 Gallery.
-At the heart of Ema's practice are the daily dialogues with visitors at Platform1.
-Her current work focuses on the theory of synchronicity and neuroscientific experiments.
+Ema is a London based artist and the founder of Platform 1 Gallery, co-founder of RoboFold and Studio 106.
+The wellbeing of the human mind is at the heart of Ema's practice, drawing on personal experiences and daily dialogue with Platform1 visitors.
+Her current work focuses on the theory of synchronicity and neuroscientific experiments regarding D.O.S.E. balance.
 The sensitive use of colour and irregular textures intends to evoke a new experience for the audience in an attempt to break behaviour of automated patterns.
 By stimulating the dopamine humans find balance within themselves and the environments around them.
 Reclaiming the intuitive pulse in humanity explores the act of transcending against the chaos of modern society.
 Ema encourages perspectives that transpires a feminist energy.
 She embraces performance and collaborations with other artists as well as offering mentorship and immersive workshops for the public.

 Hilary Champion's work aims to lampoon and critique fake news by placing spurious messages and instructions in the world under the guise of the Office for Global Improvement.